 Additionally, in a collaborative effort between the BDC Pediatric and Adult Clinic as well as the Adolescent Medicine Program at the Children’s Hospital Colorado, the BDC has developed a novel approach to transitioning adolescents with T1D from pediatric to adult diabetes care.
 This program is focused on patient education and empowerment through shared medical appointments and peer interactions.

-The Adult Diabetes Division offers special care for women with diabetes (pre-existing or gestational) to actively manage glucose levels throughout pregnancy.
-Women progress from insulin sensitivity in the first trimester to progressive insulin resistance in the second and third trimesters to insulin sensitivity once again in the early post-partum period.
+The Adult Diabetes Division offers special care for women with diabetes (pre-existing) to actively manage glucose levels throughout pregnancy, menstrual cycles, and the menopausal transition.
+In pregnancy, women progress from insulin sensitivity in the first trimester to progressive insulin resistance in the second and third trimesters to insulin sensitivity once again in the early post-partum period.
 This includes the care of women on multiple daily injections of insulin, continuous subcutaneous insulin infusion therapy, and/or continuous glucose monitoring therapy.
 Adult clinic providers proactively monitor for progression of diabetic complications that may occur during pregnancy, such as eye and kidney disease and hypertension.
 Additional services include:

 Pre-conception counseling visit